anyahelene/invaders/README.md

 ## Circuit board
 * [KiCad](http://www.kicad-pcb.org/) files for the board can be found in the [pcb/](pcb/) subdirectory.
+* You also need the symbols and footprints from https://github.com/anyahelene/a-symbols
 * Alternatively, the board can be manufactured directly from the Gerber files in [pcb/fab/](pcb/fab/).